Pharyngeal muscles

 The pharyngeal muscles are a group of muscles that form the pharynx, which is posterior to the oral cavity, determining the shape of its lumen, and affecting its sound properties as the primary resonating cavity.

 The pharyngeal muscles (involuntary skeletal) push food into the esophagus.
-There are two muscular layers of the pharynx: the outer circular layer and the inner longitudinal layer.
+There are two muscular layers of the pharynx: the outer circular layer of pharyngeal constrictor muscles and the inner longitudinal layer.